 College of Clinical Pharmacy at King Faisal University is committed to improve health of the community through excellence in education, research and community services.

 The college:

 - 1. Prepares Pharm.D. graduates who will be providing patient care as effective team members in health care system as lifelong experts in therapeutic planning, intervention and rational use of medicines.
 This is achieved through a structured academic program, excellence in teaching, clinical training, and planned development activities. - 2.
-Conducts innovative research in basic and applied pharmaceutical sciences in the field of drug discovery, development and application. - 3.
-Brings together dedicated faculty and competent students in a supportive and excellent teaching, learning, and research atmosphere that enhance continuous intellectual and personal development. - 4.
+Conducts innovative research in basic and applied pharmaceutical sciences - Brings together dedicated faculty and competent students in a supportive and excellent teaching, learning, and research atmosphere that enhance continuous intellectual and personal development. - 4.
 Serves the community by sharing our expertise with the public and health care professionals by facilitating opportunities for continuing professional development.

-1.3.
+1.4.
 Value statement:

-Based on Islamic principles, the College of Clinical Pharmacy promotes an environment of mutual respect and collaboration, where we value:
+Based on Islamic Principles, the College of Clinical Pharmacy promotes an environment of mutual respect and collaboration, where we value:

-- Excellence : Pursue exceptional quality and performance in all that we do
+- 1. Quality: Pursue excellence through quality performance in all that we do

-- Responsiveness to community

-- Lifelong, self- directed learning
+- 2. Life-long self-directed learning

+- 3. Integrity

-- Creativity
+- 4. Innovation & Creativity

-- Integrity:
+- 5. Responsibility to community